 The 18th century was a time of great change.
-The new ideas and innovations of the Enlightenment swept more adaptable societies upward into a thriving new modern age.
+The new ideas and innovations of the Enlightenment swept more adaptable societies upward into a thriving modern age.
 Meanwhile, a Venice in denial declined.
 Insisting it remained exceptional, Venetian society chose to dance rather than to adapt.

 Partygoers revel behind masks — scenes Casanova would have enjoyed.
-Gentlemen dressed to the max... ladies with powdered hair piled high.
+Gentlemen dressed to the max, ladies with powdered hair piled high.
 And everyone used a mask to be devilishly incognito.

-Delightful rococo portraits by the female artist, Rosalba Carriera, stoked aristocratic egos.
+Delightful Rococo portraits by the female artist, Rosalba Carriera, stoked aristocratic egos.
 Longhi painted wealthy family scenes — showing a society bored and, it seems, with no shortage of leisure time.
 And landscape painters like Canaletto captured the wonder of the city with paintings that became the rage.
-These served as souvenirs for rich tourists after Venice became an obligatory stop on the grand tour.
+These served as souvenirs for rich tourists after Venice became an obligatory stop on the Grand Tour.

-Remnants of the city's decadent age of decline survive: like its many colorful mask shops.
-These paper mache Venetian icons — which you can see being made and artfully painted in shops around town — gave well-bred aristocrats anonymity during party seasons like Carnavale.
+Remnants of the city's decadent age of decline survive, like its many colorful mask shops.
+These papier-mâché Venetian icons — which you can see being made and artfully painted in shops around town — gave well-bred aristocrats anonymity during party seasons like Carnevale.

 As life got frilly, so did the music.
-The Musica a Palazzo recreates a baroque evening, letting you be a guest at a noble palace.
+The Musica a Palazzo recreates a Baroque evening, letting you be a guest at a noble palace.
 Venice was home to influential composers and for two centuries, a force in the world of opera.
-Tonight, it's the Barber of Seville by Rossini.
+Tonight, it's The Barber of Seville by Rossini.